chequeado/chequeabot/claims_prediction/README.md

 <h4>Install required Python libraries</h4>

-You can easilly install all the required libraries using pip:
+You can easily install all the required libraries using pip:

 ```python
 pip install -r requirements.txt